MRingive/thejourneyof/_posts/2022-02-08-financial-freedom-update-january-2022.markdown

 I saved 64% of my income in January.

 I don't have much to complain about on that account.
-I did order take out once but it was after my backpacking journey.
+I did order take-out once but it was after my backpacking journey.
 50 km in ~ 24 hours with freezing temperatures at night.
 So I feel like that was deserved.

 | Category       | Percentage of expenses |
 |----------------|------------------------|